anko0116/pysc2/docs/environment.md

 - game_loop
 - cargo
 - score_cumulative (numpy.ndarray with shape (13,) and dtype int32)
-    - the first element [0] is the reward score, i have no idea what the other 12 things are
+    - the first element [0] is the reward score, i have no idea what the other 12 things are. this reward score is updated in the same step as the reward is given out, in obs.reward. you can also access the reward from the agent, self.reward
 - single_select
 - build_queue
 - control_groups